woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 ## Sublime Linter

-In my opinion, this is the **most important package** we should install, it provides an interface to communicate with the linters, and the errors will be displayed in the editor in an elegant manner.
+In my opinion, this is the **most important package** everyone should install, it provides an interface to communicate with the linters, and the errors will be displayed in the editor in an elegant manner.
-This means that Sublime Linter will talk with the linter you have installed in your system, and will display in the editor the errors reported by the linter.
+This means that Sublime Linter will talk with the linter you have installed in your system globally, and will display in the editor the errors reported by the linter.

 As the site reads:
 > SublimeLinter is a plugin for Sublime Text 3 that provides a framework for linting code.
 Whatever language you code in, SublimeLinter can help you write cleaner, better, more bug-free code.
 SublimeLinter has been designed to provide maximum flexibility and usability for users and maximum simplicity for linter authors.